rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Jest.md

 # Jest

 We use [Jest](https://jestjs.io/) to perform unit testing on the front-end JavaScript codebase, primarily for Inventory.
-Before commiting to develop, it is best to ensure that all of the tests continue to pass.
+Before commiting to main, it is best to ensure that all of the tests continue to pass.

 ## Running